ryechris/ryechris/README.md

 And also because I find Go the best programming language for concurrency, as well as to exploit fast chips with multiple cores.

 Now, that code has to live somewhere; things need to happen to it.
-So that's why I also do Ops.
+So that's why I also do Ops and maintain my own systems.

 For Operations, I choose the Cloud.
 Any cloud theoretically is fine, but you want the most reliable Cloud.
 For that, I choose the AWS, Azure, or Google Cloud.